 After graduation from High School, Mom got a job at the Washington County Court House in the Registry of Deeds office and lived with her mother who taught piano lessons.
 Soon, Mom met my father, James Eugene Rier, one day in downtown Machias.
 Dad said he knew she would be his wife the first time he saw her.
 I asked him how he knew he had found his true love.

 “When I first laid eyes on her that day, I tingled.
 All over.
 All the way to my toes,” he replied with a twinkle in his eye.
 Dad always had that Lubec sense of humor.

-In 1937, Harriet inherited the house at 24 Broadway after her mother, Nellie, died in 1935.
+In 1937, Harriet inherited the house at 24 Broadway after her mother, Nellie died in December the previous year.
 She and my mother could not afford to heat the house, in spite of their combined incomes.
 They moved to Portland that year and rented rooms at the boarding house of a friend at 15 Bolton Street.
 Mom snagged employment as a administrative assistant for a prominent lawyer, Albert Knudsen.
 She loved the work.
 As Mom turned the pages of the old album and showed me the news articles on Knudsen, she said fondly, “He was so intelligent.
 A good man.
 I learned so much from him.”

 Harriet and friends 1939.
 Her family, my father and his sister gathered there too.

 L to R. Standing.
 Evelyn Rier (Dad’s sister), Lillian Johnson (wife of Warren), Dad, Harriet, Bob.
 Kneeling.
 Warren Johnson (Mom’s eldest brother) and son Billy.

 For Mom, there was time for horseback riding.
 She became an enthusiast, joined a club in Portland, and made many friends there.